Jesús Rafael Soto: Early life

 Jesús Rafael Soto was born in Ciudad Bolívar in Venezuela.
 The eldest of four children born to Emma Soto and Luis Garcia Parra, a violin player.
 From a very young age, Soto wanted to help support his family anyway he could, but art was the most interesting to him.
 He picked up the guitar and also began recreating famous pieces of art that he found in various books, magazines and almanacs.

-At 16, Soto started his serious artistic career when he began to create and paint posters for the cinemas in Ciudad Bolivar.
+At 16, Soto started his serious artistic career when he began to create and paint posters for the cinemas in Ciudad Bolívar.
 "At that age - says the artist -, the only artists that I knew were the lettering painters.
 My family was very happy.
 I could earn some money, make lettering till the end of my days.
 Nobody looked further than that..."

 In 1938, Soto participates in a student group affiliated to surrealism ideas and publish in the local journal some poems that scandalize the society.
 In the group, Soto learns about automatic writing and charcoal drawing.
 "I drew heads, portraits, I had a great technique.
 Finally, there were people that made a petition, the bishop asked to see it and he signed it.
 I got a scholarship…"